percona/pmm/docs/setting-up/client/index.md

----
-TODO1: How to build PMM Client from source code
-TODO2: Examples of using Docker
----

 # Setting up PMM Client

 PMM Client is a collection of agents and exporters that run on the host being monitored.